-Policy Requirements Information required Presumption against development which does not complement and enhance the landscape Site survey to establish the landscape character Demonstrate how the impacts of the proposal have been minimised through appropriate siting and design Statement of how your proposal maximises opportunities to reinforce the existing pattern of development and fits with the existing landscape character An assessment of the cumulative impact of your proposal when viewed with other development in the locality A review of the design and materials to be used to demonstrate how you complement and enhance the landscape Have no negative impact on the experience of wildness A statement of the wildness band your site falls within An explanation of the how you intend to avoid any impact on the sensitivities of wildness found there What measures are in place to minimise any light pollution How you will access the site Development with significant adverse effects must demonstrate social or economic benefits of national importance A statement of why the identified adverse effects cannot be overcome A reasoned justification of why the social or economic benefits are of national importance Developments with significant adverse effects must demonstrate how those effects are minimised and mitigated through appropriate siting, layout, scale, design, and construction.
-Construction method statement Landscape proposals plan in accordance with BS EN ISO I 1091:1999 Details of plant, materials and ground preparations A landscape management plan normally for a five year period Details of any off-site mitigation measures and reasoned justification for the need for such off-site solutions
+Policy Requirements Information required Presumption against development which does not complement and enhance the landscape character and special qualities Site survey to establish the landscape character Demonstrate how the impacts of the proposal have been minimised through appropriate siting and design Statement of how your proposal maximises opportunities to reinforce the existing pattern of development and fits with the existing landscape character An assessment of the cumulative impact of your proposal when viewed with other development in the locality A review of the design and materials to be used to demonstrate how you complement and enhance the landscape Have no negative impact on the experience of wildness A statement of the wildness band your site falls within An explanation of the how you intend to avoid any impact on the sensitivities of wildness found there What measures are in place to minimise any light pollution How you will access the site Development with significant adverse effects must demonstrate social or economic benefits of national importance A statement of why the identified adverse effects cannot be overcome A reasoned justification of why the social or economic benefits are of national importance Developments with significant adverse effects must demonstrate how those effects are minimised and mitigated through appropriate siting, layout, scale, design, and construction Construction method statement Landscape proposals plan in accordance with BS EN ISO 11091:1999 Details of plant, materials and ground preparations A landscape management plan normally for a five year period Details of any off-site mitigation measures and reasoned justification for the need for such off-site solutions

-We will assess your planning application on the basis of the four key considerations set out in the checklist.

-A well-chosen site and good design will reduce the potential for negative impacts.
-If there are any remaining negative impacts we will consider how you propose to deal with these firstly through on-site minimisation and/or mitigation, and where this is not possible through offsite landscape enhancement works.

-We encourage innovative design but this requires existing features of the site or local area to be given due consideration and recognition.
+- 6.1 We will assess your planning application on the basis of the four key considerations set out in the checklist. - 6.2 A well-chosen site and good design will reduce the potential for negative impacts.
+If there are any remaining negative impacts we will consider how you propose to deal with these firstly through on-site minimisation and/or mitigation, and where this is not possible through offsite landscape enhancement works. - 6.3 We encourage innovative design but this requires existing features of the site or local area to be given adequate consideration and recognition.
 In assessing the landscape implications of planning applications we take account of the site context and proposed layout.
-Fundamental to this we will consider how your proposed development complements and enhances the landscape character of the Park, and in particular the setting of the proposed development.
+Fundamental to this we will consider how your proposed development complements and enhances the landscape character and special qualities of the Park, and in particular the setting of the proposed development.
+The special qualities are set out in the National Park Partnership Plan.
 It is especially important for any development to fit in with its surroundings.